Serendipity Awards

-Serendipity Award 2023 is given to the first authors of two serendipitous papers published in 2023: Shreya Udani et al., "Associating growth factor secretions and transcriptomes of single cells in nanovials using SEC-seq", Nature Nanotechnology 19, 354 (2023); Sho Sekiya et al., "Drosophila screening identifies dual inhibition of MEK and AURKB as an effective therapy for pancreatic ductal adenocarcinoma", Cancer Research 83, 2704 (2023).
+Serendipity Awards 2023 are given to the first authors of two serendipitous papers published in 2023: Shreya Udani et al., "Associating growth factor secretions and transcriptomes of single cells in nanovials using SEC-seq", Nature Nanotechnology 19, 354 (2023); Sho Sekiya et al., "Drosophila screening identifies dual inhibition of MEK and AURKB as an effective therapy for pancreatic ductal adenocarcinoma", Cancer Research 83, 2704 (2023).

 Shreya Udani